bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 date: 2025-12-22
 ---

-Now that we have the concepts clear we can now work on an actual example.
-The ultimate goal is to add a Docker based build system to the PBS project, but let's start with a smaller task, which is replacing the virtual environment in the demo Jekyll site of episodes 177 through 181 with a Docker based system.
+Now that we have the concepts clear, we can work on an actual example.
+The ultimate goal is to add a Docker-based build system to the PBS project, but let's start with a smaller task, which is replacing the virtual environment in the demo Jekyll site of episodes 177 through 181 with a Docker-based system.

 macOS doesn't natively support Linux containers, so Docker needs a helper VM under the hood.
-The official tool is Docker Desktop, which is available at [https://docs.docker.com/get-started/get-docker/](https://docs.docker.com/get-started/get-docker/).
+The official tool is Docker Desktop, which is available at [docs.docker.com/get-started/get-docker/](https://docs.docker.com/get-started/get-docker/).
 So let's install it.

 Once installed, start Docker Desktop, because it needs to run to be able to run the containers.
 You don't need to set up an account and sign in.
 The extra features you get from signing in are not necessary if you just keep your Docker images locally.

-You might even never need to look at the GUI but sometimes it comes in handy.
+You might even never need to look at the GUI, but sometimes it comes in handy.

 The other tool we are going to need is `make`.
 This tool is a golden oldie.
 It was created in 1976 out of frustration, according to Wikipedia.
-It has become the default build automation tool so long ago it's part of your default macOS installation.
+It has become the default build automation tool so long ago that it's part of your default macOS installation.
 To check it, open a terminal window and type

 ```shell
 make